 Summary: This project added a second high-occupancy vehicle (HOV) lane (approximately three miles) in both directions along I-5 between SR-55 and SR-57 in the City of Santa Ana.
 The final Environmental Document (ED) and Project Report (PR) were approved on April 27, 2015.
 Construction began on December 27, 2019, and the improvements opened to traffic on August 24, 2020.
+The total cost is measured against an amended baseline cost established in the first quarter of FY 2017-18; the final schedule is measured against an amended baseline schedule established in the second quarter of FY 2018-19.
 The project was officially completed three months ahead of schedule on January 6, 2021, and plant establishment was completed on May 24, 2021.